yoursNataraj/wayToSolve/README.md

 Hello Friends,

-     It's yoursNataraj, This channel will show you the way to write code, the way to solve programs and the way to learn interesting ones.
+     It's yoursNataraj, This will show you the way to write code, the way to solve programs and the way to learn interesting ones.

 Be happy... & Keep smiling...